Benz56/BeeStrong/README.md

 ### Get Started
 1. Clone the project
+2. Open the BeeStrong.xcworkspace file in Xcode
-2. Choose a simulator (iPhone 12 Pro Max is recommended.
+3. Choose a simulator (iPhone 12 Pro Max is recommended.
 See N.B. at the bottom)
-3. Build and run the app
+4. Build and run the app
-4. To create a workout
+5. To create a workout
     * Navigate to Workouts
     * New Workout
     * Add Exercises